 Why are career academies important?
 Career academies were first created within larger high schools to create smaller communities and clearer pathways to college and careers for students.
 The model provides enhanced student support, and its focus on career-related skills and competencies at the secondary level prepares students for success after high school.

 Since the development of the first career academies, the resources and supports available in the field have evolved.
 A key source of funding for career academies has been the Carl D. Perkins Career and Technical Education Improvement Act.
 Organizations like the Association for Career and Technical Education and the National Academy Foundation provide technical support and other resources to foster career academies’ development, expansion, and success.
-Research by MDRC on the effectiveness of career academies shows the model has positive, sustained impacts on labor market outcomes, which has helped expand nationally.
+Research by MDRC on the effectiveness of career academies shows the model has positive, sustained effects on labor market outcomes, which has helped career academies expand nationally.